P.M.S.

 was granted the D. Phil.

-He became a Tutorial Fellow
+He became a Tutorial Fellowship

 at St John's College in 1966, a post he held until his retirement in